Is Chinese a hard language to learn?

 Homophones also underline the significance of paying attention to tones, even when you’re just starting.

 You may cut the number of homophones by four by learning to recognize tonal patterns.
-This will vastly increase your ability to distinguish words and aid in your comprehension of spoken Mandarin Chinese.
+This will significantly improve your ability to distinguish words and enhance your comprehension of spoken Mandarin Chinese.

 Is Mandarin harder to learn than other languages?